Château Petit Village

 Château Petit Village produces a red wine under the Pomerol appellation.
 It is characterised by an intense cherry red colour, aromas of black fruits and spicy notes, and a silky texture.
 The wine can be enjoyed now, but it can also be kept for several decades.

-The main grape variety at Château Petit Village is Merlot, which represents 75% of the vineyard.
+The main grape variety of Château Petit Village is Merlot, which represents 75% of the vineyard.
 Cabernet Franc and Cabernet Sauvignon complete the blend.
 Merlot is a grape variety that produces fruity and round red wines.
 Cabernet Franc brings spicy and mineral notes.
 Cabernet Sauvignon adds structure and complexity.

 The best vintages of Château Petit Village